-Cisco security spotlights Microsoft Office 365 e-mail phishing increase
+Cisco spotlights Microsoft Office 365 email phishing increase

-It’s no secret that if you have a cloud-based e-mail service, fighting off the barrage of security issues has become a maddening daily routine.
+It’s no secret that if you have a cloud-based email service, fighting off the barrage of security issues has become a maddening daily routine.

-The leading e-mail service – in Microsoft’s Office 365 package – seems to be getting the most attention from those attackers hellbent on stealing enterprise data or your private information via phishing attacks.
+The leading email service - in Microsoft’s Office 365 package - seems to be getting the most attention from those attackers hellbent on stealing enterprise data or your private information via phishing attacks.
 Amazon and Google see their share of phishing attempts in their cloud-based services as well.

 But attackers are crafting and launching phishing campaigns targeting Office 365 users, wrote Ben Nahorney, a Threat Intelligence Analyst focused on covering the threat landscape for Cisco Security in a blog focusing on the Office 365 phishing issue.